yury-egorenkov/got/readme.md

 The tool automatically loads environment variables from `.env.properties` files in this order:

 1. Files specified in `CONF` environment variable (comma-separated paths)
+2. `.env.default.properties` in current directory for default values
-2. `.env.properties` in current directory
+3. `.env.properties` in current or specified by `CONF` directory to override defaults

 Example:
 ```bash